cvwjensen/springbootcourse/persistence/persistence/README-06-transaction-auditing.md

 To test how transactions works, we must disable automatic transactions and take control our selves.
 We can do this by adding the @Transactional annotation on our test case.
 And then we can tweak that annotation to allow testing it.

-### Exercise 1: CrudRepository methods are automatically marked transactional
+### Exercise 1: CrudRepository methods are automatically marked @Transactional
-In this exercise we are going to realize that repository methods originating from the CrudRepository are marked with transactional.
+In this exercise we are going to realize that repository methods originating from the CrudRepository are marked with @Transactional.

 - Make a test case for deleting a student.
 - Create a new student and use studentRepository to save it.